 • It hastens germination.

-• It protects the seeds or planting material from pest and diseases.
+• It protects the seeds or planting material from pests and diseases.

 If you are planting, you should be able to predict your yield.
 It allows you to estimate your profit and assists in making farm management decisions.
 There is a formula to calculate the plant population.

-Plant population formula is: Seed rate × Land size
+The plant population formula is: Seed rate (number of seeds per hole) × Land size/spacing

 • Fertilization